 Interview with Nicolas Windpassinger, the Global Vice President of Schneider Electric’s Partner Program, on the channel opportunity of the Internet of Things.

-With the ongoing deployment of IoT (Internet of Things) in buildings, especially buildings with specific usages such as hotels, hospitals or data centers, a mix of new companies and existing technology players are offering solutions and services for various business use cases.
+With the ongoing deployment of IoT (Internet of Things) in buildings, especially buildings with specific usages such as hotels, healthcare facilities or data centers, a mix of new companies and existing technology players are offering solutions and services for various business use cases.

 IoT technologies in several aspects differ from the more traditional IT.
 At the same time, several IoT use cases require skillsets outside of IT: operational technology, electrical know-how, the list goes on.

 - On one side you have the “historical” IT channel: A while ago we had an interesting talk with people from Cisco on how IoT brings in these entirely new dynamics, challenges and opportunities for the IT channel.
 Think about system integrators or ISVs, for example.

 - On the other side you have the “historical” OT channel: There is a whole channel of companies who are specialized in less typical IT domains but in areas such as building management systems, electrical contracting, facility management, energy management (where we also encouter the building energy management system), data centers and so forth.

 - New breeds: Last but not least, on top of that the business and solutions focus of some vendors in turn creates the conditions for new breeds of partners.

 One of the companies that has built a vast channel, partner and certification program for such companies and helps them in creating additional benefits with IoT is Schneider Electric with its EcoXpert program.